-At least one required for all research students.
-Appointment of Joint Principal Supervisors is possible if they undertake all responsibilities equally

-- Secondary/External Supervisor(s):

-When specific expert academic input is needed or being given on a significant aspect of the project or when supervision is being provided by a person who is not a member of DCU staff such as a DCU retiree, adjunct faculty, or researcher external to DCU

-- Independent Panel Member:

-One other member of panel in addition to supervisor(s) required for all students first registered in 2011/12 or later, except those initially registered as SPD or MDI students prior to March 2016
+- Principal Supervisor(s): At least one required for all research students.
+Appointment of Joint Principal Supervisors is possible if they undertake all responsibilities equally - Secondary/External Supervisor(s): when specific expert academic input is needed or being given on a significant aspect of the project or when supervision is being provided by a person who is not a member of DCU staff such as a DCU retiree, adjunct faculty, or researcher external to DCU - Independent Panel Member: one other member of panel in addition to supervisor(s) required for all students first registered in 2011/12 or later, except those initially registered as SPD or MDI students prior to March 2016

-The responsibilities of each panel member are outlined in the GSO booklet Academic Roles and Responsibilities in Graduate Research.
+Each panel member's responsibilities are outlined in the GSO booklet Academic Roles and Responsibilities in Graduate Research.
 DCU's Policy on Research Supervision and Awards in Collaboration with Other Institutions outlines the regulations governing cases where students are jointly supervised by individuals external to DCU.

-See Guide Section 13.1 for information relating to changes in supervision during a student's research degree.
+See guide Section 13.1 for information relating to changes in supervision during a student's research degree.